-- ✤ The survey is ideally given twice a year, approximately 6 months apart. - ✤ Inform MDT members about the surveys ahead of time. - Focus on the importance of their feedback - Emphasize that you plan to share results with them (and actually do this!) - Email is the most efficient way to collect surveys from team members. - Increases the scope of people who will be able to participate - Eliminates the need for manual entry of responses from paper surveys - ✤ Give a deadline for completing the survey 2 to 3 weeks works well for most teams - Send a reminder before the deadline thank those who already participated.
+- ❖ Ideally given twice a year, approximately 6 months apart. - ❖ Inform MDT members about the surveys ahead of time. - Focus on the importance of their feedback - Emphasize that you plan to share results with them (and actually do this!) - Email is the most efficient way to collect surveys from team members. - Increases the scope of people who will be able to participate - Eliminates the need for manual entry of responses from paper surveys - Give a deadline for completing the survey 2 to 3 weeks works well - ❖ Send a reminder before the deadline thank those who already participated.

-\ SHARE RESULTS WITH TEAM MEMBERS
+❖ SHARE RESULTS WITH TEAM MEMBERS

-- This is VERY important unlike caregivers who may never return to the center, team members will know if you are actually using their feedback. - Highlight strengths of the team, acknowledge what is working well - If areas for improvement emerge, mention these to the team and either inform the team how you plan to address the issue or brainstorm solutions with the team, depending on the nature of the issue.
+- Highlight strengths of the team, acknowledge what is working well - If areas for improvement emerge, mention these to the team and either inform the team how you plan to address the issue or brainstorm solutions with the team, depending on the nature of the issue.